Join Brock Hines and Adam Frenier with head coach John Micheletto at the Hangar Pub & Grill.

-After three seasons as an assistant coach at his alma mater, 2006 University of Vermont graduate Joey Gasparini joined the UMass hockey staff as an assistant coach in 2012.
-Gasparini begins his third season with the Minutemen in 2014-15 alongside former UVM colleague and current UMass head coach John Micheletto.
+After three years as an assistant coach at his alma mater, 2006 University of Vermont graduate Joey Gasparini joined the UMass hockey staff as an assistant coach in 2012.
+Gasparini begins his fourth season with the Minutemen in 2015-16 alongside former UVM colleague and current UMass head coach John Micheletto.

 Gasparini is responsible for overseeing UMass' forward group, from in-game management to daily skill development and works with the Minutemen's power play unit.
 Under his guidance, UMass set a Modern Era program record for power play percentage (.220) in 2013-14, which was good for seventh in the nation.